PatrickSunico/yelp-camp-/README.md

-## Please see master branch for deployed application as the other branches is no longer maintained and it's purpose is just for reference only.
+## Please see yelp-camp-deployed repo for deployed application as the other branches is no longer maintained and it's purpose is just for reference only.

 # yelp-camp